 IKEA Place

-This app is the odd one out on this list as it’s created for one purpose rather than including the entire customer journey.
+This app is the odd one out on this list as it’s created for one purpose rather than including a complete customer journey.
 But it’s a great example of how fulfilling a need can improve your user experience.

 IKEA Place is an app that allows the user to see what furniture will look like in their living space with the help of AR.
 By using the app, customers no longer need to go to an Ikea store to see the items in person.
 They also don’t need to measure their homes to get an idea of if the furniture will fit or not.